ravel-net/ravel-net.github.io/download.md

 * `-a`: install all required packages, including Mininet, Pox, and PostgreSQL
 * `-m`: install only Mininet and Pox (ie, Mininet install with options `-kmnvp`)
 * `-p`: install only PostgreSQL
-* `-r`: install Python libraries required by Ravel, configure PostgreSQL and extensions
+* `-r`: install Python libraries required by Ravel, configure PostgreSQL account and extensions

 #### Configure PostgreSQL

 By default, PostgreSQL uses _peer_ authentication, in which the client's username authenticates a connection to the database.
 Ravel requires either _trust_ (any user can connect) or _md5_ (password-based) authentication.
 If using _md5_, you will need to start Ravel with the `--password` flag to force a prompt for the password (eg, `sudo ./ravel.py --topo single,3 --password`).

-To set modify the authentication method, edit `/etc/postgresql/9.3/main/pg_hba.conf` and set _postgres_ and _all_ users to _trust_ or _md5_.
+To set modify the authentication method, edit _/etc/postgresql/9.3/main/pg_hba.conf_ and set _postgres_ and _all_ users to _trust_ or _md5_.
 Alternatively, when running `install.sh` with `-a` or `-r`, you will be prompted to make this change automatically.

 _install.sh_ will create a PostgreSQL user `ravel` and database `ravel`.
 To connect directly to this PostgreSQL database, use:

+{% highlight bash %}
 psql -Uravel
 \c ravel
+{% endhighlight %}

 #### Optional: Configure _ovs-ofctl_

 Ravel supports multiple protocols for database triggers to interact with the OpenFlow switches.
 This allows changes in the database to be propagated to the network.
-Supported protocols, configured in `ravel.cfg`, are: message queues (the default protocol), RPC, and `ovs-ofctl`.
-If using the `ovs-ofctl` command, you must set passwordless sudo so database triggers can invoke the command:
+Supported protocols, configured in _ravel.cfg_, are: message queues (the default protocol), RPC, and _ovs-ofctl_.
+If using the _ovs-ofctl_ command, you must set passwordless sudo so database triggers can invoke the command:

 1. Add the postgres user to sudoers